Model Switching Dynamics in Inverter Using Simscape Electrical

 1. Obtain the motor parameters.
 We provide default motor parameters with the Simulink® model that you can replace with the values from either the motor datasheet or other sources.

 However, if you have the motor control hardware, you can estimate the parameters for the motor that you want to use, by using the Motor Control Blockset parameter estimation tool.
-For instructions, see Estimate Motor Parameters by Using Motor Control Blockset Parameter Estimation Tool.
+For instructions, see Estimate PMSM Parameters Using Recommended Hardware.

 The parameter estimation tool updates the motorParam variable (in the MATLAB® workspace) with the estimated motor parameters.

 2. If you obtain the motor parameters from the datasheet or other sources, update the motor parameters and inverter parameters in the model initialization script associated with the Simulink® models.
-For instructions, see Estimate Control Gains from Motor Parameters.
+For instructions, see Estimate Control Gains and Use Utility Functions.

 If you use the parameter estimation tool, you can update the inverter parameters, but do not update the motor parameters in the model initialization script.
 The script automatically extracts motor parameters from the updated motorParam workspace variable.